 Volatile Organic Compounds or VOCs are compounds that contain a high vapor pressure, and a low water solubility.
 These are man-made chemicals that can be found in the manufacturing process of paints, pharmaceuticals, and refrigerants.

 VOC emissions are derived from chemicals that include, but are not limited to:

 - Methyl Tert-butyl Ether (MTBE), also known as fuel oxygenates

 VOC emissions come in the form of gases from solids or liquids.
 Volatile organic compounds may cause irritation to the eyes, nose, and throat, leading to trouble breathing, nausea, vomiting, and can damage the nervous system.

 Product Classes and Laboratory Tests

-The OEKO-TEX tests for substances that are potentially harmful and they are based on the specific purpose of materials and textiles.
-The more skin contact there is on a product and the more the skin is sensitive, the stricter the human-ecological requirements are and the more they need to be in compliance.
+The OEKO-TEX tests for substances that are potentially harmful, and are based on the specific purpose of materials and textiles.
+The more skin contact there is on a product, and the more the skin is sensitive, the stricter the human-ecological requirements are, and the more they need to be in compliance.

 Because of this, below are 4 defined product classes:

 - I Product Class: Items for toddlers and babies up to 3 years old (rompers, underwear, bed linen, clothing, terry products)

 - II Product Class: Items you wear close to your skin (t-shirts, underwear, socks, bed linen)